top of page

 There are a couple of hairy spots, especially after Hasegawa peak.
 You'll have to climb over an exposed boulder while only having one bolt to stand on and not great spots to hold onto with your hands.
 Generally the climb is well secured by extra bolts, chains and ladders but you need to know what you're doing.

-Like I mentioned above this part of the hike is very exposed and has sections where you'll need to be able to hold your weight on a chain and climb down over an exposed trail.
+This part of the climb is very exposed and has sections where you'll need to be able to hold your weight on a chain and climb down over an exposed trail.
 If you've never used a chain while climbing and can't hold your bodyweight on one when climbing down, I wouldn't recomend going this route.
-Daikiretto is more climbing than hiking.

 Also it is generally advised to go from Minamidake to Hotaka Sanso, that way most of the chain and vertical sections will be going up.